 If a student is enrolled in a standard, term-based program offered in modules and ceases attendance at any point prior to completing the payment period or period of enrollment.
 Unless the school obtains written confirmation from the student at the time of the withdrawal that he or she will attend a module that begins later in the same payment period or period of enrollment, the student is considered a modular withdrawal for Title IV purposes.
 If written confirmation of future attendance is received from the student but the student does not return as scheduled, the student is considered to have withdrawn from the payment period or period of enrollment and the student’s withdrawal date and the total number of calendar days in the payment period or period of enrollment would be the withdrawal date and total number of calendar days that would have applied if the student had not provided written confirmation of future attendance.

 When a student is considered to have withdrawn, as described above, during an enrollment period in which they have begun attendance and received federal Title IV financial aid, Eastern Michigan University is required to determine the amount of earned and unearned Title IV aid.
 A student is only eligible to retain the percentage of Title IV aid disbursed that is equal to the percentage of the enrollment period that was completed by the student.
-The unearned Title IV aid must then be returned to the appropriate federal aid program(s).
+The unearned Title IV aid must then be returned to the appropriate federal aid program(s) within 45 days of the determination that the student withdrew.
 If more than 60% of the enrollment period has been completed by the student, no Title IV aid needs to be returned.

 All Title IV aid will be included in the calculations outlined below.
 The following steps will be followed when determining the amount of Title IV aid to be returned upon withdrawal: